neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 But in the millions, actually, I mean, at least hundreds of thousands of photographs taken of these massacres.

-And if you think of Wendy Lauer's book, The Ravine, and her detailed reconstruction of trying to show what happened in the lead up to the one photograph that she has on the cover of the book and to find out who is in the photograph, where it was and so on.
+And if you think of Wendy Lauer's book, The Ravine[^13], and her detailed reconstruction of trying to show what happened in the lead up to the one photograph that she has on the cover of the book and to find out who is in the photograph, where it was and so on.

 It's just one example of a photograph that shouldn't exist because those photos were forbidden, but in reality did exist and were shown around.